-The 160 MHz PPDU contains two HE-SIG-B content channels each of which are duplicated four times as shown in Figure 27-30 (Mapping of the two HE-SIG-B content channels and their duplication in a 160 MHz PPDU).
+From (27-20) and section 27.3.10.8.2, the 160 MHz PPDU contains two HE-SIG-B content channels each of which are duplicated four times as shown in Figure 27-30 (Mapping of the two HE-SIG-B content channels and their duplication in a 160 MHz PPDU).
 HE-SIG-B content channel 1 occupies the 20 MHz frequency segment that is lowest in frequency and is duplicated on the 20 MHz frequency segments that are third, fifth and seventh lowest in frequency.
 HE-SIG-B content channel 2 occupies the 20 MHz frequency segment that is second lowest in frequency and is duplicated on the 20 MHz frequency segments that are fourth, sixth and eighth lowest in frequency.